Relintai/pandemonium_engine_docs/usage/export/exporting_basics.md

 When you run Android Studio for the first time, click on **Configure -> SDK Manager** and install **Android SDK Platform Tools**.
-This installs the `adb` command-line tool that Godot uses to communicate with your device.
+This installs the `adb` command-line tool that Pandemonium uses to communicate with your device.

 Next, create a debug keystore by running the following command on your system's command line: